theQuert/XPS-9360-macOS/README.md

   ## Post-Installation

-  -  Copy all folders and files from this repository to EFI partition, for booting without USB purpose.
+  -  Copy all folders and files from this repository to EFI partition.

   -  Enter `BIOS/Boot Sequence` , and adding new entry with path `/CLOVER/CLOVERX64.efi`